lmarena/lmarena.github.io/_posts/2025-02-01-repochat-arena.md

 For more examples, please refer to the [appendix](#appendix)
 - **High level questions about a repository:**
-    - [https://github.com/Mrjoulin/ITMOLabs](https://github.com/Mrjoulin/ITMOLabs)<br>What is this repository about?
+    - [https://github.com/Mrjoulin/ITMOLabs](https://github.com/Mrjoulin/ITMOLabs)<br>"What is this repository about?
 How I can use it?
-What main languages and frameworks are used here?
+What main languages and frameworks are used here?"

 - **Specific how-to questions:**
-    - [https://github.com/notfiz/de3u](https://github.com/notfiz/de3u)<br>How do I install this on Linux (Mint 22)?
-Be thorough.
+    - [https://github.com/notfiz/de3u](https://github.com/notfiz/de3u)<br>"How do I install this on Linux (Mint 22)?
+Be thorough."

 - **Implementation requests:**
-    - [https://github.com/dipu-bd/lightnovel-crawler](https://github.com/dipu-bd/lightnovel-crawler)<br>Write a Python script that fetches the top 10 highest-rated light novels from Anilist and then downloads all of their volumes in .epub format using this.
+    - [https://github.com/dipu-bd/lightnovel-crawler](https://github.com/dipu-bd/lightnovel-crawler)<br>"Write a Python script that fetches the top 10 highest-rated light novels from Anilist and then downloads all of their volumes in .epub format using this."

 - **Specific explanation requests:**
-    - [https://github.com/hhy-huang/GraphJudger](https://github.com/hhy-huang/GraphJudger)<br>How is the graph knowledge graph in this repository generated?
+    - [https://github.com/hhy-huang/GraphJudger](https://github.com/hhy-huang/GraphJudger)<br>"How is the graph knowledge graph in this repository generated?"

 - **Requests for solving an issue:**
-    - [https://github.com/rust-lang/rfcs/issues/1856](https://github.com/rust-lang/rfcs/issues/1856)<br>In 100 words or less, what is the easiest approach to resolving this issue (without giving up)?
+    - [https://github.com/rust-lang/rfcs/issues/1856](https://github.com/rust-lang/rfcs/issues/1856)<br>"In 100 words or less, what is the easiest approach to resolving this issue (without giving up)?"

 - **Requests for reviewing a PR:**
-    - [https://github.com/pandas-dev/pandas/pull/56061](https://github.com/pandas-dev/pandas/pull/56061)<br>Explain the optimization.
+    - [https://github.com/pandas-dev/pandas/pull/56061](https://github.com/pandas-dev/pandas/pull/56061)<br>"Explain the optimization."

 - **Queries with code snippets, requests for modifying existing code, and debugging:** (click the arrow to expand the full query)

     - [https://github.com/sktime/sktime](https://github.com/sktime/sktime)<br>
       <details>
-        <summary>debug the code as a professional would do.
+        <summary>"debug the code as a professional would do.
 The code is for running in jupyter.</summary>
         <pre style="background-color: #f9f9f9; padding: 8px; border: 1px solid lightgray; font-family: monospace;">
         import pandas as pd
         import numpy as np